Latvian football league system: About the system

 The system consists of a pyramid of leagues, bound together by the principle of promotion and relegation.
 A certain number of the most successful clubs in each league can rise to a higher league, whilst those that finish the season near or at the bottom of their league can be sent down a level.
 In addition to sporting performance, promotion is usually contingent on meeting criteria set by the higher league, especially concerning appropriate facilities, finances, and travel accommodations.

-In theory, the league system makes possible for a lowly local amateur club to achieve annual promotions and within a few years rise to the pinnacle of the Latvian football structure and become champions of the Latvian Higher League.
+In theory, the league system makes it possible for a lowly local amateur club to achieve annual promotions and within a few years rise to the pinnacle of the Latvian football structure and become champions of the Latvian Higher League.
 While this may be unlikely in practice (at the very least, in the short run), there certainly is significant movement within the pyramid.
 Notably, FK RFS and Valmiera FC won promotion from the Latvian First League in 2015 and 2017, respectively, and went on to become Higher League champions in 2021 and 2022, respectively.

 The top two levels contain one division each and are nationwide in scope.
-Below this, the third level is more parallel in scope, while the fourth contains an even greater number of smaller divisions which cover more minor geographical areas.
+Below this, the third level is more parallel in scope, while the fourth division contains an even greater number of smaller divisions which cover more minor geographical areas.